harrywalker94/eco-website/README.md

 # ECO Advanced - Company Website

-A website for an online Eco company who sell renewable and sustanable energy products.
+A website for an online Eco company who sell renewable and sustainable energy products.

 # UX